Current Banking Review (2022)

 As for the bonus, as promised, Current issued me 5,000 points within a few days of the first direct deposit being completed.
 I then used these 5,000 points to claim a $50 bonus, which showed in my balance soon after.
 Therefore, I think it was worth making the switch and getting to see how direct deposit works with Current.

-On the bright side, I really like how, in addition to noting how many points you’ll earn at participating gas stations, Current’s map also lists the price for Unleaded.
+Previously, I complained that the only way to find offers was to scroll a map and I yearned for a list option.
+Well, thankfully, the app does now list the offers, making them much easier to view.
+However, the map option does still exist in the case of gas stations.
+Speaking of gas stations, I also like how, in addition to noting how many points you’ll earn at participating stations, Current’s map also lists the price for Unleaded.
 While this opens the door to discrepancies, when I tried it, the price was indeed accurate.

 Speaking of me trying this out, I decided to head to a local station where I could earn 3x points on gas — but 4x points on in-store purchases.
 After activating the offer, I headed to the station and used my card like normal.
 Soon after, I was alerted that my points had arrived.

 With this particular purchase earning me 66 points, I’m actually not too far from the first redeemable reward: $1 (for 100 points).
 On that note, I have to give Current credit for offering such a reasonable cash-out minimum.
 Plus, while I do have a credit card that offers 4% cashback on gas, earning 3% back on a debit card is pretty strong.
 Because of this, I’m inclined to declare Current’s point offers a win, although there’s always room for more.

 Another advertised perk of the Premium account is that holds placed on your account at the gas pump will be instantly refunded.
 Needless to say, I needed to put this feature to the test.